Citrio: Reception

-Citrio has been generally well-reviewed for its downloading capabilities, such as the download manager, torrent and video downloader.
+Reviews of Citrio's downloading capabilities have been mixed.
+Softpedia described the download manager and torrent client as well-designed for everyday use, but reported that the built-in torrent downloader failed to retrieve content from several sources during testing, and that the video downloader did not detect videos played from within a YouTube playlist.

 Others have criticized it as adware and a security risk, with misleading promotional materials and privacy-invading user data collection.

 In February 2015, CNET reviewed Citrio with the following conclusion: “...if you download a lot of media files from the Internet, you should definitely give Citrio a try.
 It offers one of the easiest ways we've seen to download files, and, aside from the Ask [toolbar] "optimization," there was a lot to like in this free browser.”

 Softonics review of Citrio similarly concludes: "Although Citrio is promoted as a secure browser, the installation of the programme is known to set off malware warnings and is can be considered adware.
 You also are unable to opt out of installing the privacy-invading Ask toolbar during the initial installation.
 There is still a lot to like about this browser...."